The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Methodology

 \subsection{Identifying Dual-Stack Candidates}

-To compare the level of SAV deployment over IPv4 and IPv6 at the machine level, we first collect candidate address pairs.
-We then fingerprint them to gather the evidence that they are siblings.
-By sending requests for domains that require changing network protocol, we reveal whether DNS resolvers have any form of connectivity over the other network protocol.
-It is also a way to learn more IPv6 addresses in addition to the hitlist service.
+To compare the level of SAV deployment for IPv4 and IPv6 at the machine level, we collect (IPv4, IPv6) address pairs likely belonging to the same physical machines.
+We do so by deploying two-level DNS zones as shown in Figure~\ref{zones}.

-As explained in Section~\ref{sec:spoof_scan}, we deal with two types of DNS resolvers: forwarders and non-forwarders.
-Forwarders are likely to be a part of a complex DNS infrastructure, not visible from our authoritative nameservers, which includes, but is not limited to, load balancing and DNS cache sharing~\cite{back_door}.
-Thus, natural candidates for dual-stack testing are non-forwarders.
-Even if IPv4 non-forwarders may forward IPv6 requests (or the other way around), we consider them better sibling candidates.

-During the spoofing scan (IPv4 or IPv6), we continuously process traffic captures from our nameservers.
-It is crucial to do it on-the-fly to avoid temporal changes such as IP address churn~\cite{Kuhrer:wild}.
-When we find non-forwarders, we send them requests with such domains that imply switching to the other network protocol.
-The domain name formats for IPv4 and IPv6 non-forwarders are: \begin{itemize}[leftmargin=0cm] \item[] \texttt{ {qGPDBe.02ae52c7.nf.s1.v6.drakkardnsv4.com}} \item[] \texttt{ {qGPDBe.long\_int(ipv6).nf.s1.v4.drakkardnsv6.com}} \end{itemize} We also send similar queries to the remaining IPv4 resolvers (forwarders and sources of queries), but exclude the \texttt{ {nf}} part from the domain name.

-The second round of the capture analysis retrieves requests containing the above-mentioned domain names.
-From non-forwarding requests, we retrieve the source IP and the domain-encoded address.
-The two form a sibling candidate pair.
-The requests coming from forwarding IPv4 resolvers are only used to reveal IPv6 addresses that we scan as described in Section~\ref{sec:spoof_v6}.